 "The point here is to understand that the microbiome of the gut is the central microbiome, all other microbiomes in the body reflect the health of this central microbiome."

-Enzymes and their role in the health of our microbiome
+Enzymes and their role in the health of the microbiome

 There are hundreds of types of enzymes, but the focus here is on the three main groups of enzymes and how they greatly affect our microbiome.